erobwen/reactive-flow/README.md

 * Basic features:
     * Property inheritance for making it simple to pass down properties in the component hierarchy. (fullfills same role as Contexts in React)
     * Component key-paths, for convenient programmatic manipulation of components, UI test automation and debugging.
-    * Component stage portals.
+    * Component stage portals, typically used for modals and side panel data.
 Since portals works on the component level, the content of a portal can be in place before the portal has mounted.
 This is an improvement over React that needs to get hold of a node with a ref on mounting, before that node can be used as a portal, this forces React to populate the portal in a second redering pass.
 With Flow, the content of a portal work more in line with the contents of any other container, allowing a more smooth user experience.

 * Technical features:
     * Based on causalityjs (similar to MobX).
     * Lightweight < 100 kb.
     * Open source
-    * DOM independent component model, this would make it easier to make port support other platforms besides Web.
+    * DOM independent component model, this would make it easier to make support other platforms besides Web, or perhaps develop a system for server side rendering.

 # Running the demo